zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-update.md

 description: The Dapper Plus BulkUpdate method allows executing bulk updates in a single database call.
 Performance can be improved by up 5000% and more.
 canonical: /bulk-operations/bulk-update
 status: Published
-lastmod: 2024-10-18
+lastmod: 2025-06-15
 ---

 # Bulk Updating Data With Dapper

 Dapper provides the [Execute method for updating data](/non-query#dapper-update).
 However, a database roundtrip is required for every data you update.
-The more database roundtrip you do, the longer it will take to complete all your updates.
+The more database roundtrips you do, the longer it will take to complete all your updates.

 It is possible to dramatically reduce the number of database roundtrips by using the `BulkUpdate` method from the [Dapper Plus](https://dapper-plus.net/) third-party library.

-Performance can be **improved by up 5000%** and more depending on the provider ([Online Benchmark](https://dotnetfiddle.net/qnbq6o)).
+Performance can be **improved by up to 5000%** and more depending on the provider ([Online Benchmark](https://dotnetfiddle.net/qnbq6o)).

 ## Getting Started